Pria2601/WebGalaxy/README.md

 The system is built using **a modular architecture** that ensures scalability and efficiency.

 ### 1. User Authentication
-- **Firebase Console** manages user accounts, ensuring secure login/signup and data persistence.
+- **Django Console** manages user accounts, ensuring secure login/signup and data persistence.

 ### 2. Frontend
 - Built using **React.js** for a dynamic and responsive UI.